Cryoneurolysis

 Cryoneurolysis, also referred to as cryoanalgesia, is a medical procedure that temporarily blocks nerve conduction along peripheral nerve pathways.
 The procedure, which inserts a small probe to freeze the target nerve, can facilitate complete regeneration of the structure and function of the affected nerve.
 Cryoneurolysis has been used to treat a variety of painful conditions.

 Medical uses

-A similar procedure that uses radiofrequency energy for back pain appears to have short-term benefit, but it is unclear if it has a long-term effect.
+Cryoneuralysis has been used to relieve pain after thoracotomy, mastectomy, and knee or shoulder arthroplasty.
+Combined with ultrasound imaging, the procedure can be administered using a hand-held device in an office, and appears to provide an expedient, safe, and nonpharmacological option for treating various chronic pain conditions.

 Mechanisms of action

 Nerve anatomy

 Each nerve is composed of a bundle of axons.
 Each axon is surrounded by the endoneurium connective tissue layer.
 These axons are bundled into fascicles surrounded by the perineurium connective tissue layer.
 Multiple fascicles are then surrounded by the epineurium, which is the outermost connective tissue layer of the nerve.
 The axons of myelinated nerves have a myelin sheath made up of Schwann cells that coat the axon.